Operation Grandslam: Second phase

 Pleased with the success of operations in Élisabethville, Chand decided to immediately carry forward with the UN's plans.
 In the afternoon of 30 December the commander of the Swedish battalion at Kamina Air Base, Överstelöjtnant Bengt Fredman, received orders to advance upon the gendarmerie encampments in Kamina early the following morning.
 The gendarmes had expected an attack on 30 December, but when one failed to occur they began to drink beer and fire flares at random, possibly to boost morale.
 Rogue bands of gendarmes subsequently conducted random raids around the city and looted the local bank.

 Swedish and Ghanaian troops were ordered out of Kamina Air Base the following morning at 05:20.
 By 06:00 they were advancing down the main road towards the town of Kamina (dubbed Kamina-ville), while a detached Swedish company took back roads to the city through Kiavie.
 At 06:20 the company spearheading the advance came under heavy machine gun and mortar fire from the Katangese two or three kilometres northeast of Kamina and was ordered by Major Sture Fagerström to retreat 600 meters.
 The Swedes took cover and regrouped while Fredman organised an armoured car unit.
 He arrived at the front lines at 07:05 and the peacekeepers began their attack.
 Supported with mortars, a combat patrol advanced down the road and by 07:55 it had broken through the gendarmerie's defences.
 Swedish medics attended to the wounded Katangese that were left behind while the rest of the forces began entering the city.

 The Katangese Gendamerie conducted a disorganised withdrawal to two camps southeast of Kamina.
-Shortly after the 09:00 the Swedish battalion reached the city center.
+Shortly after 09:00 the Swedish battalion reached the city centre.
 Patrols slowly mopped up resistance and took several prisoners.
 J 29 jets flew low to the ground to intimidate the remaining gendarmes and were hit by small arms fire in return.
 At 09:55 the Swedish troops attacked the nearest gendarmerie camp, encountering only sporadic resistance.
 At 13:00 they secured the second camp unopposed, as the remaining Katangese had fled.
 The Swedes commandeered it and began working with municipal authorities to stabilise the local situation.
 Sustaining no casualties, the Swedish battalion seized about 40 vehicles, two armoured cars, a Bofors 40 mm gun, a recoilless rifle, several heavy machine guns, tons of ammunition, and a large amount of supplies.